bilo1967/rebooth/README.md

 [you@localhost ~]$ sudo chown www-data /var/www/data/your_data_dir
 ```

-Then configure your web server so that it will serve your rebooth webroot directory as https://your.site/
+Then configure your web server so that it will serve your rebooth webroot directory as https://your.site/ (or whatever)

 ## Configuration and authentication module